A mental health mini-course, co-led by Dr. Lysak.

 Note: The information on this page is not provided (or approved) by Island Health.
 See below.

-Obviously, getting in to see a psychiatrist in Victoria is not easy.
-With that in mind, we hope you find the following suggestions to be helpful.
-Please note, this page covers adult psychiatry, not child and adolescent.
+Finding a general outpatient psychiatrist in Victoria is not easy.
+With that in mind, we hope the following suggestions can help you.
+This page covers adult psychiatry, not child and adolescent.

-To see a psychiatrist in BC, you need a referral from another doctor.
-In emergencies, this is the ER doctor.
-Otherwise, referrals usually come from a family doctor (or an ER doctor in emergencies).
-If you don't have your own family doctor, seeing a doctor at a walk-in clinic is completely acceptable.
-They would then send a letter to the psychiatrist (or Island Health program) asking for you to be seen.
+To see a psychiatrist in BC, you need a referral from a doctor, usually a family doctor (or an ER doctor in emergencies).
+If you don't have a family doctor, see one at a walk-in clinic.
+They'll send a letter to the psychiatrist (or Island Health program) asking for you to be seen.

-Keep in mind that family doctors are perfectly capable of treating mental illness and do so every day.
-Most routine situations do not require a psychiatrist.
-If they think you do need to see a psychiatrist, they can assess the urgency.
-They'll also send you to the right place in the system.
+Family doctors are perfectly capable of treating mental illness and do so every day.
+Routine cases don't require a psychiatrist.
+If they think you need one, they can assess the urgency and send you to the right place in the system.
 They can also quickly get advice from a psychiatrist to help manage your care via the RACE (Rapid Access to Consultative Expertise) service.

-They can always try a referral through CARES for the Island Health clinics or contact one of the very few private practice psychiatrists to see if they're taking patients (we post this on our website).
+They can try a referral through CARES for the Island Health clinics or contact one of the very few private practice psychiatrists to see if they're taking patients (we post this on our website).

 Family doctors can also refer you for a one-time consultation, where you are seen once by a psychiatrist (picked by Island Health).
 Your family doctor gets advice back that they use to provide care for you themselves.
 If your needs are anything less than urgent, this may be your best bet.